Superfamily Papilionoidea - Butterflies and Skippers

 wingspan 7-300 millimetres

-Butterflies have thin antennae with "knobs" on the end and are typically active during the day.
+Nearly all butterflies have thin antennae with "knobs" on the end, and are typically active during the day.

 throughout North America